RedPitaya/Documentation/developerGuide/software/console/ssh/ssh.rst

 At this time, the ssh-key will be added to the registry in your computer.
 Command prompt pops-up after login is successful.

+When connected to RP via SSH (PuTTy) you get the following command prompt screen:
 .. figure:: 445px-Win_putty_logged.png
    :align: center

    SSH connection via PuTTy

+The last command prompt/terminal line should read as “root@rp-xxxxxx:~#“ (the default home directory on Red Pitaya is /root)

 =====
 Linux